 The power control system features a 230V current monitoring system which allows the mains hook up current to be displayed on the control panel.
 The resolution of this reading is 0.5A.
-A current limit setting can be activated which if reached will switch off the electric elements in the heating system (and airconditioning if fitted and enabled), until such time as the current drops and the elements will be switched back on.

-An example of this is if a kettle was to be operated whilst the heating was on and the current limit was reached then the heater electric element would be temporarily switched off, when the kettle had boiled then the heater element would be switched back on automatically.
+A current limit can be set based on the available site hook-up supply, to avoid tripping of the site post.
+If the set limit is reached, it will switch off the electric elements in the heating system (and air-conditioning if fitted and enabled), until such time as the current drops and the elements will be switched back on.
+An example of this is if a kettle was to be operated whilst the heating was on and the current limit was reached, then the heater electric element would be temporarily switched off, when the kettle had boiled then the heater element would be switched back on automatically.

 This feature is particularly useful when abroad on a low current supply.

 Setting the value to OFF will disable this feature.

-EC800 Power screen (230V)

-Here you can view the 230V current and set the 230V current limiter.
+Power screen (230V) - Here you can view the 230V current and set the 230V current limiter.